Looking for alternatives to Udemy?

 • Teachable vs Kajabi – In this article, I compare Teachable and Kajabi and see where they are alike and where they don’t.

-• Thinkific vs Kajabi – If you want to compare Thinkific and Kajabi then this article will share all the areas where they’re alike and where they differ.
+• Thinkific vs Kajabi – If you want to compare Thinkific and Kajabi, this article will share all the areas where they’re alike and differ.

 Cost

-You can also save 20% per month if you pay annually.
+You can save 20% per month if you pay annually.

 Pros of Kajabi